hibernator11/workshop-notebooks-wac-dhnb2025/README.md

 - Extraction of text from the UK Government: [getting_text_from_web_pages_UK](https://nbviewer.org/github/hibernator11/workshop-notebooks-wac-dhnb2025/blob/main/notebooks/getting_text_from_web_pages_UK.ipynb)
 - Extraction of text from the Internet Archive and Estonia: [getting_text_from_web_pages_EWA](https://nbviewer.org/github/hibernator11/workshop-notebooks-wac-dhnb2025/blob/main/notebooks/getting_text_from_web_pages_EWA.ipynb)
 - Reusing the extracted text from the Australian Web Archive: [reusing_downssteams_AWA](https://nbviewer.org/github/hibernator11/workshop-notebooks-wac-dhnb2025/blob/main/notebooks/reusing_downssteams_AWA.ipynb)
+- Extraction and reuse of text and metadata from the Norwegian We Archive

 <img alt="Reusing the extracted text from the Australian Web Archive" src="images/downssteam.png" width="50%">